-If neither the credit bureau nor the data furnisher corrects what you believe to inaccurate, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).
+If neither the credit bureau nor the data furnisher corrects what you believe to be inaccurate, you can submit a complaint to the Consumer Financial Protection Bureau (CFPB).

 Why It Matters So Much

-If it’s personally-identifying information that is inaccurate, you might consider ignoring it, as these things do not directly impact your credit scores.
+If it’s personally identifying information that is inaccurate, you might consider ignoring it, as these things do not directly impact your credit scores.
 After all, we see our names misspelled on things all the time.
 But when it comes to your credit reports, a wrong name or address could be a sign that you have been a victim of identity theft, which is something you cannot ignore.

 Then there is the impact of credit information on your credit scores, which can be used to determine: